 Horton’s Kids partners with DC Diaper Bank to give parents access to diapers, which are also not covered by SNAP benefits or WIC.
 Horton’s Kids also provides wipes, formula, and other items critical to a baby’s healthy development.

-For more information about health and basic needs, contact Program Coordinator Sarah Cannington.
+For more information about health and basic needs please contact our Health & Basic Needs Manager Sarah Cannington.